Most people know the basics of U.S. presidents, like when they served and their political party.

 1. George Washington

-Washington’s teeth were made out of gold, lead, and elephant, and donkey teeth.
+Washington’s teeth were made out of gold, lead, elephant, and donkey teeth.

 2. John Adams

-President James Monroe, who was elected during this 50th anniversary, gave both men a state funeral.
+President James Monroe, elected during this 50th anniversary, gave both men a state funeral.

 3. Thomas Jefferson